YufeiHu/Surrogate-Supervision-for-FPR-and-Skin/Surrogate_Supervision_for_Skin.md

 Both skin segmetation and colorization models were implemented using Tensorflow [3].
 They were both trained on an NVIDIA 1080Ti GPU.

-### 1. Skin Segmentation:
+### 1. Skin Colorization:
 Batch size is 4.
+Total number of training iterations is 76,000.
+LS GAN loss [4] was selected.
+An Adam optimizer was used for configuring the learning rate with beta1 of 0.5 and beta2 of 0.999.
+The learning rate started at 2e-4.
+The constant in the generator loss function is set to be 1, meaning that the ratio between the generator LS GAN loss and generator reconstruction loss is set to be 1.

+### 2. Skin Segmentation:
+Batch size is 4.
 Total number of training iterations is 300,000.
 An Adam optimizer was used for configuring the learning rate with beta1 of 0.5 and beta2 of 0.999.
 The learning rate started at 1e-4.
 Atrous rate is 6, 12, 18.
 The output stride for the resnet50-DeepLabV3+ is 16 and decoder output stride is 4.

-The model was trained from scratch, pretrained from the generator of the skin colorization model, and pretrained from ImageNet using 10%, 25%, 50%, and 100% of all the 1,435 training images.
-There has been altogether 12 skin segmentation models been trained.
+The model was trained from scratch, pretrained from the generator of the skin colorization model, and pretrained from ImageNet using 10%, 25%, 50%, and 100% of all the 1,435 training images (*Tr<sup>l</sup>*).
+There has been altogether 3 x 4 = 12 skin segmentation models been trained.

-### 2. Skin Colorization:
-Batch size is 4.
-Total number of training iterations is 76,000.
-LS GAN loss [4] was selected.
-An Adam optimizer was used for configuring the learning rate with beta1 of 0.5 and beta2 of 0.999.
-The learning rate started at 2e-4.
-The constant in the generator loss function is set to be 1, meaning that the ratio between the generator GAN loss and generator reconstruction loss is set to be 1.

 ## Results